alsora/ros2-code-examples/simple_security/README.md

 If we have our secured pub/sub system running, we can still however start a new node without security options.

-You can do that by opening a new terminal or with `source security_scripts/disable_security.sh`.
+You can do that by opening a new terminal or with `source disable_security.sh`.

     $ ros2 run simple_subscriber subscriber_main __node:=additional_subscriber